getodk/docs/docs/central-submissions.rst

 Connecting to submission data over OData
 ----------------------------------------

+Are you wondering how you can easily download the data you've collected into Power BI and Excel for analysis and visualization?
+Central provides an OData feed that Power BI and Excel can use to pull data into ODK at (pretty much) the click of a button.

+..  youtube:: CDycTI-8TOc
+   :width: 100%

-To connect a third-party tool to Central over OData, you will need a link to paste into the tool.
+As shown in the tutorial video above from `Humanitarian Data Solutions <https://www.humanitariandatasolutions.com>`_, you will first need a link to paste into the tool.
 You can find this link by clicking on the :guilabel:`Analyze via OData` button on the right side of the listing page:

    .. image:: /img/central-submissions/odata-button.png